Bissbert/zbx-cli/ARCHITECTURE.md

   - Help system groups commands by area (Hosts, Templates, Macros, Problems & Triggers, Maintenance, Items/History/Trends, Discovery & Inventory, Search, Config, Low‑level, Other).
   - Extracts a one‑line description from each subcommand’s `-h/--help` output when available; falls back to a built‑in description map.
   - Utility flags: `zbx help`, `zbx help <cmd>`, `zbx --list`, `zbx --where <cmd>`.
+  - Global flags (`--insecure`, `--cacert`, `--capath`) are parsed from anywhere on the CLI (before/after the subcommand) and applied prior to dispatch.
+  - Unknown commands produce a concise error and advise `zbx help` (no “closest matches” banner).

 - `bin/zbx-lib` (core library)
   - Config discovery (see Configuration) and sourcing of the active config file.